-- The novel/movie does away with the concept of Hell as punishment for sin: Dear beloved church, hell is not being refuted, it is the main character’s concept that God makes or allows evil things happen and punishes people by sending them to hell and therefore is not loving that is being refuted.
+- The novel/movie does away with the concept of Hell as punishment for sin: Dear beloved church, it is the main character’s concept that God makes or allows evil things happen and punishes people by sending them to hell and therefore is not loving that is being refuted.
 The point was the main character needed to understand the love he felt for his children was so great he would rather go to hell himself than condemn them.
 It was one of the clearest presentations of the heart behind the Gospel in the whole movie.

 The Gospel is a Person and it is a relationship with that Person.
 Biblically, you cannot know something or someone without experience (look up the root meanings for yadah).
 To imply we can know God through an intellectual doctrine apart from experience, that my friends is a blasphemy far greater than a parable that seeks to make His heart, goodness and love known to those who have ears and hearts able to receive it.